theYGE/connectome_innolab/README.md

 ## Abstract
 Neurological diseases and psychiatric disorders are increasingly prevalent [1][2].
 Despite advanced technological possibilities to measure brain connectivity and functionality, capabilities like functional Magnetic Resonance Imaging [3] are mostly used for research and sparsely for diagnosing neurological disorders in individual patients.
 **This project aims to provide a platform for medical practitioners to detect disconnectivity in individual patient connectomes and predict the probability of a neurological disorder.**
-Currently, the prototype creates connectivity matrices from pre-processed fMRI images via Yeo7 atlas [4].
+Currently, the prototype creates connectivity matrices (400x400) from pre-processed fMRI images via Yeo7 atlas with 400 parcels [4].
 Connectivity matrices are labeled and augmented with metadata (age and gender).
 Then, a graph neural network [(see Model architecture)](#model-architecture), trained on c.
-50,000 samples from the UK Biobank dataset [5], detects anomalies using a binary classifier.
+22,000 samples from the [UK Biobank dataset](#uk-biobank-data) [5], detects anomalies using a binary classifier.
-Results are evaluated with a probability of neurological disorder (anomalous connectome), brain regions summary using Niftixxx (@Simei)
+Results are evaluated with a probability of neurological disorder (anomalous connectome), brain regions summary using Nifti [xx][can you specify exact function @97Simei] and the patients connectivity matrix.
+The project also includes a front-end (via React) and back-end (via Flask) so it can be easily web-hosted [@theYGE feel free to revise]

 > [1] https://www.paho.org/en/enlace/burden-neurological-conditions